AkashM398/NewCode/HTML & CSS/README.md

 .Use the display property to display elements as blocks etc block,inline-block etc</br>
 .Font weight normal,bold</br>
 .Using hover properties and transitions</br>
+.float:left property is very useful like orientation of elements in a class .position: absolute   exactly present on the webpage despite overlapping elements .position: relative as said by the name relative to other elements . text-align:center right or left